kthompson58-art/Ms-Chin-s-Retail-Store/README.md

 # Ms-Chin-s-Retail-Store
-This is Ms. Chin's online retail store to purchase everyday needs

 '''This is the list of poducts, all products have price and quantity. product() stores all the items available in dictionary'''
 # Product list